fperez/fperez.org-src/code/indefero_dreamhost.rst

      <p><input type="submit" value="{trans 'Sign in'}" />

-If you want to *really* disable creation in full, it's probably safer to also replace the ``indefero/src/IDF/templates/idf/register/index.html`` template with an empty page, since otherwise people can still just navigate to the ``site.example.com/register`` url and will get the registration page.  *Note:* for some reason the changes I made to this file aren't showing up, not sure what's going on there...
+If you want to *really* disable creation in full, you should also replace the ``indefero/src/IDF/templates/idf/register/index.html`` template with a mostly page, since otherwise people can still just navigate to the ``site.example.com/register`` url and will get the registration page.
+This is what I did for my actual site.

+If you make changes to the html templates, remember to flush the temporary and cache directories to force a refresh of the public pages.

 Final comments
 ==============